 - Provides career development and leadership opportunities through our student chapters and regional chapters

-- Connects practitioners, researchers, students, and organizations from throughout the field through special interest groups and at annual events, including the IA Summit and Annual Meetings
+- Connects practitioners, researchers, students, and organizations from throughout the field through special interest groups and at annual events.

 - Edits, publishes, and disseminates publications concerning research and development